postgres_fdw module provides the foreign-data wrapper

 WHERE clauses that cannot be sent to the remote server, no local joins for the query, no row-level local

-AFTER triggers or stored generated columns on the target table, and no
+AFTER triggers on the target table, and no

 CHECK OPTION constraints from parent views.
 In